Althro/Tales-Retold-of-Neon-Nights/README.md

 1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe)
 2. Ensure that Cyberpunk is installed to a location such as C:\Games or similar. **Failure to ensure this may result in certain scripted mods not working**
 3. Run the REDLauncher as Administrator once.
 This is to ensure that the game is able to run properly.

+I highly recommend trying these [optimisation steps](https://exputer.com/guides/best-cyberpunk-2077-pc-settings-for-high-fps/) to make sure you're playing at a framerate you find comfortable.
+For AMD cards, I recommend not using Ray-Tracing as it will destroy your FPS (I lost 50fps with it on).

 ### Wabbajack Installation